Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

         cli = LightningCLI(..., save_config_kwargs={"config_filename": "name.yaml"})

-It is also possible to extend the :class:`~lightning.pytorch.cli.SaveConfigCallback` class, for instance to additionally save the config in a logger.
+It is also possible to extend the :class:`~lightning_pytorch.cli.SaveConfigCallback` class, for instance to additionally save the config in a logger.
 An example of this is:

     .. code:: python